Join LLNL for a Data Science Challenge

 Don’t miss this unique opportunity!
 The experience will be unlike any other.
 Read about DSC mentors and past Challenges.

-This intensive 2-week full-time program provides challenging exercises and assignments, tours, and seminars.
-For 2 weeks, you’ll work on an important data science problem while learning from experts, networking with peers, and developing skills for future internships.
+This intensive, two-week full-time program provides challenging exercises and assignments, tours, and seminars.
+For two weeks, you’ll work on an important data science problem while learning from experts, networking with peers, and developing skills for future internships.
 You’ll also get a taste of day-to-day life at LLNL, where we have a passion for national service.
 The Challenge will take place in Livermore with a stipend provided.

 Team members will: